Aryan-Garg/CS307-SystemPracticum/A1/readme.md

 3. Run the Makefile to create executables for all sources:
 > make

+4. **Q1:** To run the shell from the same directory (otherwise pass in the absolute path):
+> ./shell.o
+To test the commands from batch file:
+> ./shell.o A.bat

+5. **Q2:** To run the simulation:
+> ./dining.o

-4. To clean the executables/object files, use:
+6. To clean the executables/object files, use:
 > make clean
 ---
 ### Group Members: